 Today, whales, dolphins and porpoises are protected in Australian waters, and thanks to conservation measures, whale populations have steadily increased since the late 1970s.
 Whale numbers are now plentiful as they travel along NSW's east coast.

 If you want to find out more about whales and their migration routes visit Wild About Whales.

 The Bondi to Coogee Walk is a picturesque coastal route featuring beaches, bays, rock pools, cliffs and of course stunning views.
-The 6 km route also meanders past the caf strips of Coogee and Bronte so stopping to refuel is all part of the fun.
-You can watch whales migrating to the northern waters from the clifftops during this idyllic stroll.
+The 6 km route also meanders past some superb whale-watching vantage points, so you can watch whales migrating to the northern waters from the clifftops during this idyllic stroll.